shahnami/oif-solver/OVERVIEW.md

 ```

 ## Conclusion

-The OIF Solver represents a robust, performant solution for cross-chain order execution.
-Its modular architecture allows for easy extension and maintenance, while Rust's performance characteristics ensure it can compete effectively in the MEV-competitive environment of cross-chain execution.
-Each module can be used independently, making the solver both a complete solution and a toolkit for building custom cross-chain infrastructure.

 The event-driven architecture ensures responsive processing of intents, while the clear separation of concerns makes the system easy to understand and extend.
 Whether used as a complete solver or as individual components, the OIF Solver provides the building blocks for sophisticated cross-chain execution strategies.